Most companies approach employee performance monitoring the wrong way. They either:

 It’s also a good idea to set up a mix of these three goal types:

-- Development goals: Skills and capabilities (“master advanced Excel modeling”).
-These goals future-proof both your employees and your organization.
+- Development Goals: Skills and capabilities (“master advanced Excel modeling”).
+These goals future-proof your employees and your organization.
 Each quarter, outline 1-2 key skills that will make the employee more valuable.
-You can include both technical and soft skills in this category.
+You can include technical and soft skills in this category.

-- Behavioral goals, while frequently disregarded, are essential for career advancement and enhancing team dynamics.
-Concentrate on actions that can be observed instead of personality characteristics.
+- Behavioral Goals: While sometimes disregarded, these goals are essential for career advancement and enhancing team dynamics.
+Concentrate on observable actions instead of personality characteristics.
 Rather than stating “be more proactive,” consider saying, “recognize and highlight possible project obstacles during daily standup meetings.”

 2. Measure Success with Key Performance Indicators (KPIs)